 UISGE-BEATHA.
-These were the first words my husband said to me after exploring the Scottish Speyside region on a 3-day Scottish whisky tour.
-I wondered if he had too much whisky, but then he proudly explained that it meant ‘Water of Life‘ in Scottish Gaelic.
+These were the first words my husband said to me after exploring the Scottish Speyside region on a 3-day whisky tour in Scotland.
+I wondered if he had too much whiskey, but then he proudly explained that it meant ‘Water of Life‘ in Scottish Gaelic.

-Making a whisky tour in Scotland had been on my bucket list for a long time.
-But I couldn’t imagine visiting a whisky country without enjoying a dram here and there, and drinking and driving didn’t seem like a good idea…
+Making a whisky tour in Scotland, UK had been on my bucket list for a long time.
+However, I couldn’t imagine visiting a whiskey country without enjoying a dram here and there.
+And drinking and driving didn’t seem like a good idea…

 DAY 1: Edinburgh – Dunkeld – Dalwhinnie

-We started our 3-day whisky tour from Edinburgh, where we joined a small international group of whisky enthusiasts.
+We started our 3-day whiskey tour in Edinburgh, where we joined a small international group of whiskey enthusiasts.
 With just 9 people in a nice Mercedes minibus that could fit 16, this was going to be a comfortable trip.
 Our little group was very diverse: people came from Japan, Argentina, South Korea, and us, from Belgium.

 And so our Sottish whisky adventure began…

-Right after leaving Edinburgh we made a first short photo stop at the impressive three Forth Bridges towards the Kingdom of Fife and the Cairngorms National Park.
+Right after leaving Edinburgh, we made a first short photo stop at the impressive three Forth Bridges towards the Kingdom of Fife and the Cairngorms National Park.